MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sysupdate-windows-updates.md

 - All attempts to launch the current version of Microsoft Edge will redirect to the next version of Microsoft Edge.

   > [!NOTE]
-  > User-level installs won’t trigger these behaviors.
+  > User-level installs won’t trigger the preceding behaviors.

 Along with the previous changes, there are changes that will happen regardless of whether the Stable channel of the next version of Microsoft Edge is installed.

 - Microsoft Edge will de-register for the books and XML protocols that the next version of Microsoft Edge doesn't support.
 Users attempting to open these protocols will get a dialog that prompts them to choose a default app.
-Learn more about changes to books support at [Download an ePub app to keep reading e-books](https://support.microsoft.com/microsoft-edge/download-an-epub-app-to-keep-reading-e-books-0114ba69-4cae-b6b0-4d47-99eb50f36449).
+Visit the Microsoft Store to see our recommendations for ebook readers.

 ## Timeline